 - Acknowledge any of your case weaknesses and explain how you are going to deal with them.

 - Give effective replies.
 Ask the mediator for the opportunity to reply to opposing statements.
-Use this opportunity to show you listened to their comments, summarize their arguments, and point out areas where you agree and disagree.
+Use this opportunity to show you listened to their comments, summarize their arguments, and point out areas where you are getting to yes and disagree.

 - Reemphasize your client’s interest in a case settlement.

-You can set the atmosphere for a productive mediation with a good, powerful, low key opening statement.
+You can set the atmosphere for a productive mediation statement and problem solving with a good, powerful, low key opening statement.
 Avoid antagonistic comments or remarks and do not use this session to air aggravations or attempts to hassle the other party.
 You want cooperation and not resistance.

 STEP 11: DEALING WITH DEMANDS AND OFFERS